gungninda/gungninda/README.md

 - 👋 Hi, I’m @gungninda
 - 👀 I’m 16 y.o
-- 🌱 I’m like nct and i'm nctzen

 <!---
 gungninda/gungninda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.